ContractAutomataProject/CATLib_GraphLogicA/README.md

 ## Getting Started

-For reproducing the experiments of CATLib of our paper submitted to ISOLA2022, download the latest jar release, and launch it with:
+For reproducing the experiments of CATLib described in our paper submitted to ISOLA2022, download the latest jar release, and launch it with:

 `java -jar  maze-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 and follow the instructions.
 The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents.java`.
+The release also contains the log of reproduction of the jar with the various options.

 ## Video demo